 Finally we would like to stress, that this report combines theoretical propositions obtained by a literature review and topical local knowledge steaming from recent stakeholder discussions, field observations as well as intensive exchanges with partners.
-This represents an additional value for CLUVA.
-We consider the contents of the Deliverable 2.11 as a conceptual base and methodological frame for the further interdisciplinary and cross-cultural research within CLUVA.
-In particular, the results will be used to:
+This report therefore offers a conceptual base and methodological frame for further interdisciplinary and cross-cultural research on climate related vulnerability in Africa.